coLAB-UFF/colab-uff.github.io/_publicacoes/new-age-political-participation-e-cidadania.md

 ### Como citar este estudo

 ```
-CHAGAS, V.; MITOZO, I.; BARROS, S.; SANTOS, J. G.; AZEVEDO, D. The 'new age' of political participation?
+CHAGAS, V. et al. The 'new age' of political participation?
 WhatsApp and call to action on the Brazilian senate's consultations on the e-cidadania portal.
 Journal of Information Technology & Politics, v.
 19, n.
 3, p.
 253-268, 2022.
 ```